smirarab/avian-indels/README.md

 ### [commands.sh](commands.sh)

-This script includes all the unix instructions we used to manipulate data, including,
+This script includes the .nix instructions we used to manipulate data, including,

 * Contracting low support branches
 * Combining gene trees